You are a part of the manufacturing unit of your company. And your job is to manage inventory.

 2. Add adequate error correction

-With adequate error correction, you can ensure that even with slight damage, the QR Code still holds the potential to be scanned.
-This holds significant value especially in case of inventory management as the products are subject to wear-and-tear.
+With error correction, QR Code holds its potential to be scanned even after damage.
+This holds significant value especially in the case of inventory management.

 By adding adequate error correction, you can increase the number of modules (data blocks) in a QR Code.
 So even if the QR Code is slightly damaged, the data will not be distorted.
 And the information within the QR Code will remain intact.

 So, you just read a comprehensive guide on how you can create and use QR Codes in inventory management.
 These 2D barcodes will definitely help you manage and track inventory more efficiently.

 11 replies on “How To Manage Inventory More Efficiently Using QR Codes”